SpaceX Prepares For Upcoming Crew Dragon Missions With Major Upgrades

 — Cowboy Dan (@CowboyDanPaasch) July 4, 2018

-Although not as glamorous as a giant shiny dome or a brand-new helipad, GO Searcher has also been fitted with a custom-built hydraulic lift.
-This will hoist the Crew Dragon out of the water and place it on the ship’s deck, from where it will be taken ashore.
-Installed at the rear of the recovery vessel.
-The hydraulic lift has already seen some action during prepping tests.
+Although not as glamorous as a giant shiny dome nor a brand-new helipad, GO Searcher has also been fitted with a custom-built hydraulic lift.
+This will hoist the Crew Dragon out of the water and place it on the ship’s deck, where it will eventually be taken ashore.
+Installed at the rear of the recovery vessel, the hydraulic lift has already seen some action during early preparatory tests.

 “SpaceX has been extensively testing Dragon recovery operations with that particular rig throughout 2018, working with Commercial Crew astronauts, U.S. Air Force representatives, and NASA officials to ensure that the orchestration of those Dragon and crew recovery operations are down to reflex by the time technicians are called upon to perform the same tasks with real humans and hardware,” notes Teslarati.